 4. Convert your loft to a bedroom

 You can raise the value of your home by about 15 percent if you convert your loft to a bedroom.
 Various types of conversions are possible, from the cheaper dormer, to the roof light and to the expensive mansard conversion.
 With the number of structural changes involved in a loft conversion, it’s always advisable to consult an architect before you start making any major modifications.
-You can also keep some bedroom plants which will give a perfect look to the bedroom and it will also add value to your home.

 5. Turn the garage to a living space